the-cm-collective/k1s/docs/runbook.md

   - Installs Python deps in a venv (`.venv-demo`) and brings up Caddy/Prometheus via docker-compose.
   - Builds demo app images and applies the blue/green example manifests.
   - Builds static docs and starts a docs web server at `http://127.0.0.1:9109`.
-  - Adds `docs.home.arpa` hosts mapping and fronts the docs via Caddy at `http://docs.home.arpa:8080` alongside blue/green.
+  - Adds `docs.home.arpa` hosts mapping and fronts the docs via Caddy at `https://docs.home.arpa:8443` alongside blue/green.
+  - Note: Dev proxy serves HTTPS only on host port 8443.
+Use `-k` with curl to skip local CA trust, or import Caddy's local root cert.
   - Prints convenient URLs for blue/green apps and docs.

 Environment overrides: